trustwallet/blockatlas/mock/ext-api-data/README.md

 provided the mapping exists in urlmap.yaml `mock/tron-api` to `https://api.trongrid.io`.

+POST input files.
+Input data for POST requests is in file with same filename, extension .request_json :
+`mock%2Ftron-api%2Fv1%2Fassets%2F1002798.request_json`

+Counter: for POST requests, multiple files may be needed to the same URL.
+A 4-digit numerical counter can be added to the filename:
+`mock%2Ftron-api%2Fv1%2Fassets%2F1002798.0002.json`

 ## List files

 Use testdatatool to list data files and info about them:  `testdatatool list .`